Fiduciary Financial Advisor: What You Need to Know

 Loyalty, good faith, full disclosure, honesty, unbiased financial advice are all traits you can expect – and are legally entitled to receive – from a fiduciary.
 Other providers, including brokers, may have a “suitability” obligation, meaning they can recommend a product that is appropriate at the time of purchase, but they have no ongoing responsibility to monitor the investment.
 Additionally, there may be varied compensation methods used in different investments.
 We believe in complete transparency of our fees, consistent with our fiduciary responsibilities.

-Just like with many other service-based professions, such as medicine or law, financial advisors must go through rigorous training.
+Just like with many other service-based professions, such as medicine or law, financial advisors must go through training.
 Doing so allows them to dispense advice about securities and other financial matters to companies and private individuals.

 The registration is more than a mere formality.
 It is an indication that the individual is bound by fiduciary duty.
 The American legal system requires that the person with the fiduciary duty puts the interest of the client before their own.
 In other words, any financial advisor working professionally is bound by an ethical standard to put your personal interests before their business needs.
+Unfortunately nearly all advisors will refuse to put this in writing to their clients because they have massive conflicts of interests as they sell products, earn kickbacks and commissions from those products that they sell.

-These ethical standards include maintaining confidentiality of your finances and other information as well.
+These ethical standards include maintaining the confidentiality of your finances and other information as well.
 In fact, a registered financial advisor will not even disclose to anyone that you are a client, without your permission.

 “Financial advisor” is a broad term.
 Anyone can give you some advice and call him or herself a financial advisor.
-In order to become certified, that person must undergo rigorous testing, meet a national standard, and agree to abide by a stringent set of ethical standards.
+In order to become certified, that person must undergo testing, meet a national standard, and agree to abide by a set of ethical standards.

 How financial advisors are paid